 The consequences of TBIs spine injuries are enormous both for their victims and their caregivers.
 Sufferers of brain injuries will need trauma care, rehabilitation, and individualized support to maintain productive lives.
 The emotional and financial burdens can be overwhelming and often leave victims and their families devastated by stress and anxiety.

-Our Long Beach Personal Injury Lawyer is Sympathetic to your TBI Difficulties
+Our Long Beach Brain Injury Lawyer is Sympathetic to Your TBI Difficulties

 At the Overett Group, we know that those who sustain a traumatic brain injury face a lifetime of medical needs along with substantial financial and personal assistance.
 Our injury attorney is sensitive to the unique circumstances that TBIs create.
 Our firm is dedicated to provide the compassionate and aggressive representation needed in your claim.